Qumulo/daily-storage-reports-app/readme.md

 ### 2. Install Prequisites

 We currently support Linux or MacOSX for running the Daily Storage Reports.
+In some cases, the following commands may show warnings when run, however, the required libraries should still be correctly installed.

 #### On Linux (Ubuntu)
 ```shell